jeffhaskin/ollama-downloader/README.md

 # Ollama Model Downloader

 A simple Python script to download multiple Ollama models sequentially.
+Set and forget.
+Helpful when you're internet can't support multiple concurrent downloads, or when downloading concurrently causes the downloads to fail.

 ## Prerequisites